jitsecurity/devopsdays2022/docs/pages/troubleshooting.md

 ### Docker Desktop
 Sometimes docker desktop doesn't play nice (especially when it wants to update) so you may need to let it do its thing and move on.

+### Deployment fails due to long app name
+Localstack may fail deployment if the app name is too ling.<br> Please make sure to use short names.